| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 For example, the C-runtime environ global variable may be accessed in this way:

-returns the list of all Bigloo globals
+The procedure apropos returns the list of all Bigloo globals

-procedure which match the given regular
+visible to eval procedure which match the given regular

 expression.